openshift-labs/learn-katacoda/middleware/middleware-kogito/getting-started/01-create-project.md

 The easiest way to create a new Kogito project is to execute the Maven command below by clicking on it:

-`mvn io.quarkus:quarkus-maven-plugin:1.3.0.CR2:create \
+`mvn archetype:generate \
+  -DarchetypeGroupId=org.kie.kogito \
+  -DarchetypeArtifactId=kogito-quarkus-archetype \
+  -DarchetypeVersion=8.0.0-SNAPSHOT \
-    -DprojectGroupId=org.acme \
+  -DgroupId=org.acme \
-    -DprojectArtifactId=getting-started \
+  -DartifactId=getting-started \
-    -Dextensions=kogito,smallrye-openapi`{{execute}}
+  -Dversion=1.0.0-SNAPSHOT`{{execute}}

-This will use the Quarkus Maven Plugin and generate a basic Maven project for you in the `getting-started` subdirectory, generating:
+This will use the Kogito Quarkus Archetype and generate a basic Maven project for you in the `getting-started` subdirectory, generating:

 * The Maven structure.
 * A landing page that is accessible on `http://localhost:8080` after starting the application.